SahanHeshan/Encrypting-Program/README.md

 # Encrypting-Program
-This Simple Program written entirely from c language can encrypt and decrypt a binary file.
+This Simple Program written entirely from c language can encrypt and decrypt a binary file (txt jpg png pdf etc.).

 Inputs
   1. Mode :         E for encrypting / D for decrypting.